Mehmetzahitangi/UNet/README.md

-# image_segmentation_networks
+# UNet
-architectures of image segmentation networks
+architecture of UNet